AA-Battery/Applied-Machine-Learning/project2.md

 # Gradient Boosting Model - Tensorflow

-The figure below is the ROC curve for my logistic regression model using tensorflow.
+The figure below is the ROC curve for my gradient boosting model using tensorflow.
 As is expected from a functioning predictive model, this graph illustrates that my model is returning a higher true positive rate than a false positive rate.
 Therefore it is correctly classifying inputs more often than it is inncorrectly classifying them.

 ![ROC Curve](py_roc_curve.png)